 Sampling some of Munich's specialities – like its wurst sausages, meat dishes, Knödel dumplings and pretzels – is a must.
 And there’s little better than washing down these hearty Bavarian flavours with a lager in the comfortable sun of summer at one of the city's many beer gardens.

 Sport and fitness in Munich

 Despite Germany’s status as the second biggest consumer of beer in the world, expats will find it quite sobering that most of Munich’s population retains a healthy physique, and a passion for sports and fitness.

-While numerous people prefer to run or cycle to keep trim, many enjoy the social atmosphere of a club or gym – and Munich has no shortage of these.
+While many people prefer to run or cycle to keep trim, many enjoy the social atmosphere of a club or gym – and Munich has no shortage of these.
 At the same time, come rain or shine, outdoor sports are by far the most appealing activities for expats.
 With warm summers and freezing winters, the climate plays host to scores of contrasting sports that keep one entertained and active all year round.
 And with the Alps only a one-and-a-half hour drive away, skiing and snowboarding are, understandably, at the top of the list.